Earwigs

 Where Earwigs Hide and What They Eat

 Being nocturnal, earwigs tend to hide during the day in damp, dark places such as under rocks, mulch, leaf litter, or logs.
 At night, they become active and feed on a wide variety of materials, including decomposing plant matter, live plants, fruits, flowers, and even other insects.
 This makes them both scavengers and occasional predators.
+If you spot an Earwig in house, it may be a sign of nearby moisture issues or garden proximity.

 When Earwigs Invade Your Home: Habitat & Danger

 Earwigs often travel in small groups and are usually found near moist areas inside homes, such as bathrooms, damp basements, and overly wet kitchens.
-Their thigmotactic behavior—seeking out close contact with surfaces—draws them to these environments.
+Their thigmotactic behavior— seeking out close contact with surfaces—draws them to these environments.
 While earwigs are not dangerous to humans, their presence can cause discomfort, and in large numbers, they may damage garden plants and spoil stored food.

 Earwig Invasion in the USA